WHAT IS WARFARIN?

 Correcting excess anticoagulation after warfarin

-Outpatient management of oral anticoagulation
+Outpatient management of anticoagulation with warfarin

 Overview of vitamin K

-Therapeutic use of warfarin
+Therapeutic use of warfarin and other vitamin K antagonists

 The following organizations also provide reliable health information.